MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ms.custom: external-contributor-guide
 ---

-# Docs Markdown reference
+# Learn Markdown reference

 This article provides an alphabetical reference for writing Markdown for [Microsoft Docs](/).

 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language with plain text formatting syntax.
-Docs supports [CommonMark](https://commonmark.org/) compliant Markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
-Docs also supports custom Markdown extensions that provide richer content on the Docs site.
+The Learn platform supports [CommonMark](https://commonmark.org/) compliant Markdown parsed through the [Markdig](https://github.com/lunet-io/markdig) parsing engine.
+Learn also supports custom Markdown extensions that provide richer content on the Docs site.

-You can use any text editor to write Markdown, but we recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Docs Authoring Pack](https://aka.ms/DocsAuthoringPack).
-The Docs Authoring Pack provides editing tools and preview functionality that lets you see what your articles will look like when rendered on Docs.
+You can use any text editor to write Markdown, but we recommend [Visual Studio Code](https://code.visualstudio.com/) with the [Learn Authoring Pack](https://aka.ms/DocsAuthoringPack).
+The Learn Authoring Pack provides editing tools and preview functionality that lets you see what your articles will look like when rendered on Docs.

 ## Alerts (Note, Tip, Important, Caution, Warning)